-We certainly do not claim to be a “green company”, but we like to say that we seek to reduce our impact on the environment.
+We certainly do not claim to be a “green company”, but we like to say that we seek to reduce our environmental impact.
 Here’s what we do:

 1. All green waste–coffee ground, filters, banana peels, apple cores, etc.–is composted and used in our gardens

-2. Paper waste is shredded and used in our worm farm, which then becomes nutrient-rich soil for our gardens.
+2. Paper waste is shredded and used in our worm farm, becoming nutrient-rich soil for our gardens.

 3. All cans and bottles are recycled.